yovitus/redirection-extension/README.md

 - Built entirely with TypeScript + esbuild (background, popup, overlay helpers)
 - Popup remembers a personal list of domains and re-opens the Zeeguu exercises overlay when you land on matching sites
 - Injects a lightweight translucent backdrop so the originating tab dims while the overlay popup is active
+- Remembers the immediately previous domain per tab, so the overlay stays quiet while you browse multiple pages on the same distraction site and only re-triggers after you leave and come back

 ## Project Layout